erigontech/mdbx-go/README.md

     if err != nil {
         return err
     }
-    // val aliases the DB file; copy it if it must outlive the transaction. doSomethingWith(val)
+    // val aliases the DB file; copy it if it must survive a later
+    // Put/Del in this txn or the end of the txn. doSomethingWith(val)
     return nil
 })